Police: Trio Kidnapped and Beat Man at MGM Grand Over Alleged Fake Sports Betting Scheme

 • Three Michigan men were arrested this week for allegedly kidnapping and beating New Yorker Naved Azim in an MGM Grand hotel room

-• The suspects — a dentist, a Dj, and a physical therapist — accused the victim of creating fake winning DraftKings tickets for $325K in sports bets he promised to place but never did
+• The suspects — a dentist, a DJ, and a physical therapist — accused the victim of creating fake winning DraftKings tickets for $325,000 in sports bets he promised to place but never did

 • The suspects face multiple felony charges for allegedly beating Azim with pool cues and making death threats to his family

-A dentist, a DJ, and a physical therapist from Michigan were arrested on Wednesday, June 17, for allegedly luring a man to a Las Vegas hotel room over a fake betting scheme, Las Vegas police say.
+It sounds like the setup to a bad joke, but Las Vegas police say it’s a real felony: a Michigan dentist, a DJ, and a physical therapist were arrested for allegedly luring a man to a strip hotel over a fake betting scheme.

 The MGM Grand on the Las Vegas Strip was the site of a violent confrontation this week.
 (Image: MGM Resorts)